 This sandwich is perfect for breakfast for the whole family or even a brunch party with friends.
 Substitute the fried egg with scrambled eggs, an omelette or French toast for a fantastic on the go version of this delicious sandwich.

-- Mustard (Honey mustard or spicy brown mustard)
+- Honey mustard or spicy brown mustard as needed

-- Cut out a 2 - 3 inch hole from the center of one of the bread slices.
+- Cut out a 2 - 3 inch hole from the center of half of the bread slices.4 slices of sandwich bread

-- Toast the bread slices on one side a griddle or non-stick pan, a minute or two.
+- Toast the bread slices (with the hole) on one side on a griddle or non-stick pan, for a minute or two.4 slices of sandwich bread

 - Flip the sandwich slice over and place a little amount of butter or oil in the center of the hole (in one slice).
-Crack 1 egg into this hole and sprinkle a little salt on top.
+Crack an egg into this hole and sprinkle a little salt on top.
 Cover and let this egg cook for about 3 minutes.
-Flip the slice of bread over one more time to sear and seal the egg (if needed) - for a few seconds.
+Flip the slice of bread over one more time to sear and seal the egg (if needed) - for a few seconds.2 large eggs

-- Toast the slice without the hole as normal and set aside.
+- Toast the slice without the hole as normal, on both sides and set aside.
+You can do this in a toaster or on a griddle.4 slices of sandwich bread

-- To assemble the sandwich, squeeze the preferred amount of mayonnaise on the toasted bread slice (without the egg).
-Spread it out evenly.
+- To assemble the sandwich, spread some mayonnaise on the toasted bread slice (without the egg).
+Spread it evenly.2 tbsp mayonnaise

 - Place the slice of bread with the egg on top and sprinkle some pepper on top (optional).